 Section number Section Area Individual Risk Level Section 6 External Envelope The building is of traditional brick construction with UPVC double glazed units to individual flats and communal windows.
-1st & 2nd floor flats have balconies.
-Wicker screening to flat 6 balcony.
-Screen removed Trivial
+Trivial Section 7 Means of Escape from Fire The block has a suitable means of escape with combining of a single staircase and final exit doors the front and rear of the building.
+Tenants have access to storage cupboards adjacent their flat entrance doors Trivial

-Section 7 Means of Escape from Fire The block has a suitable means of escape with combining of a single staircase and final exit doors the front and rear of the building.
-Trivial Flat 6 entrance door requires adjustment & combined cold smoke seal.
-Resolved 04/01/23 Bicycles, Pushchairs & Toys to be removed from means of escape.
-Removed 08/02/2023 Washing machine to be removed from 1st floor landing.
-Removed 23/11/22 Section 8 Fire Detection and Alarm Systems Individual flats have fire detection to LD2 standard.
-Trivial Section 9 Emergency Lighting There is no emergency lighting within the premise. (programmed work upgrade) Trivial Section 10 Compartmentation Individual flat doors are a combination of Composite FD30s & Timber FD30s.
-Trivial Storage cupboard doors to 1 st & 2 nd floor to be upgraded to FD30s.
-Future programmed works Firestopping required to gaps in party walls within common roof space.
-Resolved 11/01/23 Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
+Section 8 Fire Detection and Alarm Systems Individual flats have fire detection to LD2/LD3 standard from flats sampled.
+Trivial Section 9 Emergency Lighting There is no emergency lighting within the premise.
+Trivial Section 10 Compartmentation Individual flat doors are a combination of composite FD30s & Timber FD30s as well as timber non fire rated doors Timber FD30s flat entrance as well doors are fit for purpose however are to be upgraded to composite FD30s door sets on future programme.
+Trivial Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
 Trivial Section 12 Fire Signage Fire action notices are not displayed due to simplicity of layout.
+Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
+Trivial Section 14 Sources of Ignition The fixed electrical tests were last completed 23/03/20.
+Trivial Section 15 Waste Control Caretakers undertake regular checks and bins are stored in a dedicated storage area separated from the building.
 Trivial

-Section 13 Employee Training All staff receive basic fire safety awareness training.
-Trivial Section 14 Sources of Ignition The fixed electrical tests were last completed 23/03/20.
-Trivial Section 15 Waste Control Caretakers undertake regular checks and bins are stored away from the building.
-Rubbish has been discarded on the steps to the bin chute.
-Resolved 06/02/23 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial Section 17 Arson Prevention A door entry system prevents access to the building.
-Trivial Section 18 Storage Arrangements Residents have access to secure storage cupboards on the 1 st & 2 nd floor and outside to the rear of the building.
+Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
+Trivial Section 17 Arson Prevention There is no door entry system to the building however side entrances are gated and can be secured with a padlock.
+Trivial Section 18 Storage Arrangements Residents have access to secure storage cupboards on the 1 st & 2 nd floors adjacent flat entrance doors that are not FD30S rated doors as well as outside in the rear yard area.
 Trivial